RealImage/bifrost/README.md

 The client's TLS certificate is available in the `x-amzn-request-context` header.

-Bouncer will log TLS Pre-Master secrets to a file if the `SSLKEYLOGFILE` environment variable is set.
+Bouncer will log TLS Pre-Master secrets to a file if the `SSLKEYLOGFILE` environment variable is present.
 [Wireshark](https://www.wireshark.org) can use this file to decrypt traffic.

 Sample Request Context containing Client Certificate: